Taylor Soule

-Taylor Soule (born January 5, 2000) is an American professional basketball player who played for the Minnesota Lynx and Chicago Sky of the Women's National Basketball Association (WNBA).
-She was drafted in the third round of the 2023 WNBA draft by the Lynx.
+Taylor Soule (born January 5, 2000) is an American professional basketball player for the Jacksonville Waves of the UpShot League.
+She was drafted in the third round of the 2023 WNBA draft by the Minnesota Lynx.
 She played college basketball at Boston College and Virginia Tech.

 College career

 Soule signed to play her college basketball at Boston College.
 Soule spent four years with the Eagles and was named to the ACC Second Team numerous times during that span.
 She scored 1,522 points, grabbed 671 rebounds, and had 194 assists during her Boston College years.

 Following her senior season, Soule decided that she would transfer and use her extra year elsewhere.
 She ended up transferring to Virginia Tech.

 Prior to the season, Soule was named to both the Cheryl Miller Award Watch List and the Wooden Award Watch List.
 Soule started every game in her season with the Hokies.
 She helped guide Virginia Tech to the first ever Final Four in their programs history.
 Soule was once again named to the All-ACC Second Team for her final season.